MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 ## Profiles (Roles)

-The people in your company who have access to [!INCLUDE[d365fin](includes/d365fin_md.md)] are all assigned a *profile (role)* that gives them access to a *Role Center*.
+The people in your company who have access to [!INCLUDE[d365fin](includes/d365fin_md.md)] are all assigned a role that gives them access to a *Role Center*.

-Profiles are collections of [!INCLUDE[d365fin](includes/d365fin_md.md)] users who share the same Role Center.
+Profiles are collections of [!INCLUDE[d365fin](includes/d365fin_md.md)] users who share the same role.
 A Role Center is the entry point and home page for [!INCLUDE[d365fin](includes/d365fin_md.md)] that gives you quick access to your most important tasks and displays various insights and key performance indicators (KPIs) about your work.

 > [!NOTE]
 >  In the current version of [!INCLUDE[d365fin](includes/d365fin_md.md)] online, you cannot add, edit, or delete profiles.